tacocatCLAUS/Gmail-Hacked/README.md

 ### About

-This repository contains a fake Gmail login page that demonstrates how cybercriminals can create phishing attacks to steal sensitive information from their victims.
+This repository contains a fake Gmail login page that can create phishing attacks to steal sensitive information from victims.

-Please note that this repository is for educational purposes only, and we strongly discourage using this code to engage in illegal activities.
-We are not responsible for any actions taken by individuals using this code.
+It then saves the entered text from the site and saves it to a file.

+<h3><p align="center">Disclaimer</p></h3>

+<i>Any actions and or activities related to <b>Zphisher</b> is solely your responsibility.
+The misuse of this toolkit can result in <b>criminal charges</b> brought against the persons in question. <b>The contributors will not be held responsible</b> in the event any criminal charges be brought against any individuals misusing this toolkit to break the law.

+<b>This repo contains materials that can be potentially damaging or dangerous for Google users</b>.
+Refer to the laws in your province/country before accessing, using,or in any other way utilizing this in a wrong way.

+<b>This Tool is made for educational purposes only</b>.
+Do not attempt to violate the law with anything contained here. <b>If this is your intention, then Get out of here</b>!

+It only demonstrates "how phishing works". <b>You shall not misuse the information to gain unauthorized access to someones Google Account</b>.
+However you may try out this at your own risk.</i>

 To use the fake Gmail login page, simply download the code and host it on a web server.
 Then, you can share the link to the login page with potential victims.
 Any login information entered on the page will be sent to a file named "hacks.txt".